Indoor Air Quality7min read

 3. Limit time spent outdoors (or avoid it altogether)

-For healthy individuals, when wildfire smoke is present in the air, the Centers for Disease Control (CDC) recommends limiting the time spent outdoors.
+For healthy individuals, when wildfire smoke is present in the air, the Centers for Disease Control (CDC) recommends limiting the time you spend outdoors.
 Instead of taking a long hike for exercise, walk on the treadmill until the air quality outdoors improves.
 If you must spend time outdoors, consider wearing an N95 respirator mask to filter out pollutants.

 Those with existing conditions should carefully follow the advice outlined for sensitive individuals in Air Quality & Health Index reports.
-In many cases, this means avoiding going outside altogether until conditions have been improved to err on the side of caution.
+In many cases, this means avoiding going outside altogether until conditions improve to err on the side of caution.
 Remember that indoor air can also be full of toxic particles without using an HVAC system with an adequate MERV rating or a wildfire smoke air purifier to remove these irritants from the air.
 In either case, monitor at-risk individuals closely during these alerts.

 4. Keep your windows and doors closed